MARS-Group-HAW/model-soh/CarletonDrivingBox/README.md

 ---

-## Build and run
+## Build and run (command line)

+You can also run the simulator directly without the notebook.
 You need .NET and the parent `SOHModel` package.
 From this folder:

 ```bash
 dotnet build SOHCarletonDrivingBox.csproj